 It is a wonderful theory of contracting.
 It hasn't broadly caught on, for several reasons that may be obvious.
-Owners and their financing sources covet a point of responsibility, or at the very least multiple points of some clear responsibility.
+Owners and their financing sources covet a point of responsibility, or at the very least discrete points of some clear responsibility.
 Conversely, service providers understandably are nervous about their objective entitlement and clear pathways to compensation for unexpected costs and delays.
-14

 There nonetheless are sectors and locales where IPD has found favor.
 In the health care industry it has some attraction because they have a lot of repeat projects.
 IPD is also championed internationally for nuclear power facilities, as there are a small number of qualified repeat players and a limited pool of projects.
-Outside those settings it is rarely encountered in the United States, though there is a small but devoted following who evangelize for this form of delivery.
+Outside those settings it is rarely encountered in the United States, though there is a devoted following who evangelize for this form of delivery.

 It would be a very useful exercise if we could find a way to make IPD concepts, or the spirit of IPD, more welcome across the construction industry.
-It does require familiarity with your fellow contract parties, because a significant amount of trust is required.
-Each participant in principle wants the project to be successful-though if the project is not successful, it doesn't want the problem falling entirely on its shoulders either.
+Familiarity with and trust in your fellow contract parties are musts, because a significant amount of trust is required.
+Each participant in principle wants the project to be successful-though if the project is not successful, it doesn't want the problem resting on its shoulders either.